yigui/git_intro/README.md

 #git intro
-this is the fist hands of showing git
+this is the fist hands of showing git, using the command line

 #set up
--This is how to set up git to be run
+first add, them commit